 Today we are talking about mental illness!
 Bell Let’s Talk Day is January 31: You’re invited to get engaged in the world’s biggest conversation about mental health.
 Bell Let’s Talk is a wide-reaching, multi-year program designed to break the silence around mental illness and support mental health all across Canada.
 If you suspect that your child is having mental health issues, then it is important to intervene as soon as possible.
 Your child may be excessively afraid of something, uninterested in their normal activities, experience big mood swings or be very irritable.
 Recognizing these signs early as a parent is especially important as there is a strong link between these diagnoses and substance abuse.
-If you suspect that your child or teen is having an issue, then here are some steps that you can take to help.
+If you suspect that your child or teen is having an issue, here are some steps you can take to help.

 Schedule an Evaluation

 Your child should be seen as soon as possible.
 The sooner they are seen the sooner they can be diagnosed.
 Then, appropriate treatment can be started before the problem gets even worse.
 Many children and teens who are struggling with issues turn to drugs and alcohol to try to make the pain go away.
 The number is even higher for those with dual diagnosis as they often have an even harder time coping with the world.
 Therefore, getting appropriate treatment plan as early as possible may help stop a substance abuse problem.
 If your child’s drug problem is too much for you to handle alone, you should seek professional help from intensive outpatient programs to see if it will help.
 Any parent would agree that the safety of their child is the number one priority, even as your kids grow into young adults.